Investing in NDIS Property

 With the potential for 14% or higher gross investment yields, and with positive social and ethical objectives at its core, investing in NDIS Property is well worth investigating.

 Our role is to provide you with a choice of investment options based on properties that are being developed and built specifically to be SDA compliant.
-We can also connect you with relevant industry professionals to guide you through the process of applying for NDIS investment finance and completing a purchase.
+We can also connect you with relevant industry professionals.

 The approach to SDA funding has been to make investing in accommodation designed for NDIS participants both commercially viable and attractive for investors.